abster/Abhijeet-LLMBasedRealEstateAgent-Project/README.md

 ### FAQs

-* ChromaDB fails with the error `attempt to write a readonly database`,  on jupyter notebooks, if the locally generated `chroma` directory or its contents or deleted.
+* ChromaDB fails with the error `attempt to write a readonly database` on jupyter notebooks, if the locally generated `chroma` directory or its contents or deleted.
 In such cases, restart jupyter notebook.
+* The default mode has multi-modal mode enabled, which can take somewhat long (several minutes) for loading image embeddings in vector db.
+If this is too long, you can turn off multi-modal mode by changing `multi_modal_mode` to false in source code.

 ### References